diondokter/device-driver/book/src/memory.md

 ### Together

+> [!IMPORTANT]
-Together the bit and byte order determine where a given bit is in an array of bytes.
+> Together, the bit and byte order determine where a given bit is in an array of bytes.

 Bit `0` is defined as the `0th` bit on the `0th` byte.
 Bit `10` is defined as the `2nd` bit on the `1st` byte.